 String Type #1- Jealousy

-I just need to testify right quick.
-I have come such a long way in this area of my life, but I still struggle with a lot of jealousy and insecurity type issues.
+I just need to testify quickly that I have come such a long way in this area of my life, but I still struggle with a lot of jealousy and insecurity type issues.

 Remember how back at the start of Phase 2 I was telling you this?

 Well this is an area that God has really brought to the forefront of my life lately to be dealt with on a deeper level than I’ve dealt with it.

 I’m just such a jealous person by nature, but only over certain things.

 There are times that I can’t help but compare myself to other girls.
 Looks-wise for starters.
 If I am around a beautiful girl who just also happens to be smart, funny, and down-to-earth, I sometimes cannot help but feel jealous or insecure if I’m with my husband.
 There is a certain girl who whenever I know I will see her I feel like I have to lose a quick 5lbs and go tanning.